 Fiber comes in the form of carbohydrates, and both soluble and insoluble fiber are important in a dog’s diet.
-When it comes to fiber for dogs, the best question to ask is what kinds of sources it’s coming from.Mass market dry kibble is over-carbing our dogs with cheap fillers like corn.
+When it comes to fiber for dogs, the best question to ask is what kinds of sources it’s coming from.Mass market dry kibble often over-carbs our dogs with cheap fillers like corn.
 And even some "with fiber" labels on dog food are misleading, since the source of that fiber could literally be shredded paper.
-You won’t see this on the label, of course.t gets a fancier name on ingredient lists like cellulose, which is a broad term generally used to disguise subpar ingredients.
+You won’t see this on the label, of course.t gets a fancier name on ingredient lists like “cellulose,” which is a broad term generally used to disguise subpar ingredients.
 The best kind of fiber for dogs is natural fiber of course.
 Avoid icky ingredients and feed your dog fiber from whole foods with human-grade Ollie dog food.

 Technically speaking, fiber isn’t an essential nutrient for canines, but it is an important part of a dog’s diet..
 “High-fiber” on dog food labeling often just means “food with fiber.”
 There’s no hard and fast rule for how much fiber your dog needs.
 Instead, watch for warning signs that your dog might not be getting enough fiber.
 Red flags include…